lgreco/cdp/docs/source/shared/groundRules.rst

 * Review homework (or other take-home tests) within 24 hours of assignment.
 Identify questions that may be challenging.
 Contact the instructor or seek tutoring to work on these questions. `The Department of Computer Science offers tutoring services almost on a daily basis. <https://www.luc.edu/cs/academics/tutoring/>`_

-* A grade of less than 50% in any assignment, is a warning sign.
+* Significantly incomplete assignments and skipped assigments arena warning sign.
 Compare your solution to the published solution.
 Try to identify the differences.
 Speak with the instructor or a tutor if the differences are not clear.

 * Come to class and take notes.
 Form or join a study group comprising fellow students.